 The City will field screen a minimum of 12% of the City's outfalls and discharge points for illicit connections to meet the requirement of screening 12% of all outfalls each year.

-The City will provide training to new Public Works staff for IDDE, planned for February 2022.
+The City will provide training to new Public Works staff for IDDE annually or more often as needed.